-The Corporation adopted a written board diversity policy in 2015.
+The Corporation adopted a written board diversity policy.
 The board diversity policy sets out guidelines for the Governance Committee to find the best qualified candidates for Board positions given the needs and circumstances of the Board and the Corporation, taking into account the current representation of diverse groups on the Board.
 The board diversity policy provides that when identifying suitable candidates for appointment to the Board, the Committee must consider candidates on merit using objective criteria with due regard to the benefits of diversity and the needs of the Board and the Corporation.
 The board diversity policy states that, among other qualities, a nominee's gender, age, ethnicity, disabilities and geographic background may be considered in his or her assessment.
 The board diversity policy also requires that the Governance Committee measure and report to the Board annually with respect to the Corporation's progress in identifying and considering diverse candidates for appointment to the Board.
-To measure the effectiveness of the policy, the Governance Committee reviews: (i) the number of candidates representing various diversity categories considered or brought forward for Board positions; and (ii) the skills, knowledge, experience and character of candidates representing various diversity categories, to ensure that these candidates are being fairly considered relative to other candidates.
+To measure the effectiveness of the policy, the Governance Committee reviews:

+(i) the number of candidates representing various diversity categories considered or brought forward for Board positions; and (ii) the skills, knowledge, experience and character of candidates representing various diversity categories, to ensure that these candidates are being fairly considered relative to other candidates.
 The results of the Governance Committee's review are taken into account when identifying and nominating candidates for election or re-election to the Board.
 The Corporation's approach in circumstances where diverse candidates are not selected for Board positions is to satisfy itself that there are justifiable reasons to support the selection.

-In 2017, the Board enhanced the board diversity policy by adding a target that people who identify as women comprise at least 30% of the Board's directors.
-Having exceeded this target, in early 2021, the Board revised its target to 40% of the Board's directors.
-This year, four of the 10 director nominees identify as women, representing approximately 40% of the Board's composition.
-The board diversity policy also includes a target that people who identify as visible minorities comprise at least 25% of the Board's directors by 2024.
-This year, two of the 10 director nominees identify as visible minorities, representing approximately 20% of the Board's composition.
-The board diversity policy does not currently specifically address, or include formal targets for, board representation of aboriginal peoples (being Indian, Inuit, Métis) or persons with disabilities (together with women and visible minorities, the "designated groups" as defined under Article 3 of the Employment Equity Act (Canada)), as diversity is already an important factor that is considered in the director identification process, and ultimately it is the skills, experience, expertise, character and behavioral qualities of an individual that are most important in determining the value that an individual could bring to the Board.
+The board diversity policy includes a target that people who identify as women comprise at least 40% of the Board's directors and people who identify as visible minorities comprise at least 25% of the Board's directors by 2024.
+This year, five of the 12 director nominees identify as women, representing approximately 42% of the Board's composition, and two of the 12 director nominees identify as visible minorities, representing approximately 17% of the Board's composition.
+The board diversity policy does not currently specifically address, or include formal targets for, board representation of Indigenous peoples (being Indian, Inuit, Métis) or persons with disabilities (together with women and visible minorities, the "designated groups" as defined under Article 3 of the Employment Equity Act (Canada)), as diversity is already an important factor that is considered in the director identification process, and ultimately it is the skills, experience, expertise, character and behavioral qualities of an individual that are most important in determining the value that an individual could bring to the Board.
 The Corporation will continue to monitor its level of board diversity and consider whether it would be appropriate to include specific reference to, or formal targets for, the representation of certain other diversity categories, including the designated groups, in the future.